sveltejs/kit/CONTRIBUTING.md

 ## Documentation changes

-All documentation for SvelteKit is in the `documentation` directory, and any improvements should be made as a Pull Request to this repository.
-The site itself is located in the [`sites` repository](https://github.com/sveltejs/sites) and can be run locally to preview changes.
+All documentation for SvelteKit is in the [`documentation` directory](https://github.com/sveltejs/kit/tree/master/documentation), and any improvements should be made as a Pull Request to this repository.
+The site itself is located in the [`sites/kit.svelte.dev` directory](https://github.com/sveltejs/kit/tree/master/sites/kit.svelte.dev) and can be run locally to preview changes.

 ## Sending PRs

 ### Coding style

 There are a few guidelines we follow:

 - Internal variables are written with `snake_case` while external APIs are written with `camelCase`
 - Provide a single object as the argument to public APIs.
 This object can have multiple properties
 - Avoid creating new test projects under `packages/kit/test/apps` but reuse an existing one when possible